SetProtocol/STIPS/STIPS/STIP-009.md

 > initializeModuleAndExtension

-ONLY OWNER: Initialize the TradeModule and the TradeExtension
+Initialize the TradeModule and the TradeExtension.
+(Can only be called by delegatedManager owner, checked in `initializeExtension`)

 ```
 function initializeModuleAndExtension(address _delegatedManager, IManagerIssuanceHook _preIssueHook)